the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

   <summary>Expand for Solution</summary>

   - Went into **Update Manager** > View > Linux Kernels > chose the oldest in the available `5.15` series (`5.15.0-25`).
 Waited for it to install, rebooted, used the Grub menu during boot to choose the older kernel.
 Tested suspend and logging out/in and things seem to be working now.
+  - To ensure it doesn't boot to the bad kernel:
+     - Launch **Update Manager** > View > Linux Kernels.
+Click on the bad installed kernel, click `Remove`.
+     - That kernel probably just popped up in the Update Manager as an available update.
+Right-click it and choose `Ignore the current update for this package`.
+If you mistakenly ignored the wrong package, go into Edit > Preferences > Blacklist, and remove what you ignored.

-  - If the need to manually download and add an older kernal arise: https://askubuntu.com/a/700221
+  If the need to manually download and add an older kernal arise: https://askubuntu.com/a/700221
 </details>